 - In a small bowl mix together the soy sauce, honey, ginger, garlic and sesame oil.

 - Pour the sauce over the noodle mixture, tossing to coat evenly.
-Cook for 1-2 minutes more.
+Add the green onions and cook for 1-2 minutes more.

 - Serve immediately.